 Similarly, we sometimes refer to 'selling' shares or units although you may have disposed of them in some other way (for example, giving them away or transferring them to someone else).
-All of these disposals are CGT events.
+All of these methods of disposal are CGT events.